 We’d like to close with two observations regarding the professor’s conclusion.
 The first involves Jesus “converting” water to wine.
 In this instance, Jesus did not simply add sugars, alcohol, nitrogen, potassium and other required complex ingredients to the water in exact proportions to provide the taste, texture and smell of the “best wine”.
 Jesus did a Creatio ex nihilo (Creation from nothing) on a molecular level.

 Second, to his “Davis gave us our miracle back” conclusion, we applaud his sentiment, but contend that, even if it was positively proven that Rimmer’s account was true, showing that a person could be swallowed whole and survive within a great fish, we would still have a Type B (timing) miracle at the very least in Jonah’s case.

 [TOC] [Top of Page]

-In the follow-up, we’ll further elaborate on some of the evidence presented throughout this article, as well as examining additional questions related to Jonah and the “Great Fish”.
+In a follow-up article, Jonah and the Big Fish, Part 2, we further elaborate on some of the evidence presented throughout this article, as well as examining additional questions related to Jonah and the “Great Fish”.
 Is this scientifically possible?
 What kind of fish would be capable of swallowing a man?
 How could Jonah survive, or did he die in the fish?
 Why were the people of Nineveh so quick to believe his message?
 In addition, since we originally wrote this shortly after Easter, we’ll discuss the “Sign of Jonah” that has a remarkable tie-in with the aforementioned death and resurrection of the Christ.

 [TOC] [Top of Page]